 Does the sweet pastry need to be blind baked?

 NO, the base does not need to be blind baked.
 Just make sure you prick the base with a fork.
 This prevents it from puffing up in the oven.
 I prefer not to blind bake because it's extra effort!

 If your base does puff up in the oven, simply press it down with the back of a spoon while it's still warm.
 This is easier than blind baking!

-In traditional custard tarts, egg yolks add colour and richness to the custard.
-They also help the custard set.
-To substitute eggs, in this vegan custard recipe I used:
+In traditional custard tarts, egg yolks add colour and richness to the custard and help it set.
+Instead of eggs, I used:

-- Full-fat coconut cream as it contains coconut oil which is firm below 24°C (75°F) and helps set the vegan custard
+- Full-fat coconut cream which contains coconut oil and sets below 24°C (75°F).

 - Corn flour (also known as corn starch in the USA) as a natural thickening agent